Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 }
 ```

-Obviously you can extend that schema to have attributes that make your NFT unique, but so far with those parameters is enough for the scope of this tutoral.
+Obviously you can extend that scheme to have attributes that make your NFT unique, but so far those parameters are sufficient for the scope of this tutorial.

-One thing to notice is that ``image`` parameter could point to ANY valid url out there, and that's a problem because we want our NFT to be as decrentralized as possible. **We do not want to store our images in Google Drive (or similar) only to wake up one day and realize that they have disappeared because we have not paid for the subscription plan**.
+One thing to note is that the ``image`` parameter could point to ANY valid url that exists, and that's a problem because we want our NFT to be as decentralized as possible. **We don't want to store our images in Google Drive (or similar) only to wake up one day and realize they're gone because we didn't pay for the subscription plan**.

 That's why we are about to deploy this two times.